Is it OK for a Wedding Guest Wear Red to a Wedding?

 - For a red dress for a mother of the bride or groom, a red dress could be lovely, but it should be chosen again with care (and with the couple’s approval) to make sure it’s not too attention-grabbing.

-- It’s my understanding that the bride will often wear in a red dress in a traditional Chinese wedding ceremony, so I’d exercise caution about wearing red to these events.
-It may well be the equivalent of wearing white to a wedding in some cultures.
+- It’s my understanding that the bride will often wear in a red dress in a some Asian wedding ceremonies, so I’d exercise caution about wearing red to these events.
+I do know for sure It may well be the equivalent of wearing white to a wedding in some cultures.

 If you’re searching for the perfect red dress that strikes the right of the red color and style that I’ve been going on about, below is a shop section where you can shop red dresses through my affiliated retailers.
 See more ideas for how to wear red dresses here!

 Why Might Red Not Be OK For a Wedding?